Stalking / Intimidation with intent to cause fear of physical or mental harm.

-Our client was very happy to retain his clean criminal record and not have to deal with the consequences of an AVO.
+Our client was pleased to retain his clean criminal record and not have to deal with the consequences of an AVO.

 Section 10(1)(b) & Section 19B(1)(d) – Stalk/intimidate & Use Carriage Service to menace/harass/offend – Gosford Local Court

-Our client, a 47-year-old male who lives on the Central Coast with his wife, was charged with Stalk/intimidate & Use Carriage Service to menace/harass/offend.
-The maximum penalties for these offences are 5 years and 3 years imprisonment respectively.
+Our client, a 47-year-old male living on the Central Coast with his wife, was charged with stalk/intimidate & Use Carriage Service to menace/harass/offend.
+The maximum penalties for these offences are 5 years and 3 years imprisonment, respectively.
 Our client was an ex-serviceman and was suffering from severe PTSD.
 He was being treated for anxiety, depression and was being investigated for dissociative disorder.
 Our client had no recollection of the events which lead to the charges being laid.

-Solicitor Kevin Vierboom made extensive submissions to the Magistrate noting our client’s contribution to our country, his unblemished record, his previous good character and tendered medical reports in support of his extensive mental health issues.
+Solicitor Kevin Vierboom made extensive submissions to the Magistrate, noting our client’s contribution to our country, his unblemished record, his previous good character and tendered medical reports supporting his extensive mental health issues.
 The Magistrate felt that our client should be given a chance and dismissed the charges pursuant to Section 10(1)(b) and Section 19B(1)(d) on the condition that he be of good behaviour for 18 months.

 Our client and his wife were both in tears when they heard the result.